DAMM-Cap/DAMM-Documentation/docs/toolkit/funds.md

     class A1,A2 asset
 ```

+### Mother-Child Structures

-- **Mother-Child:** Funds can be structured in a mother-child hierarchy where one Safe (mother) directly owns and manages multiple sub-Safes (children), enabling:
+Funds can also be structured in a mother-child hierarchy where one Safe (mother) directly owns and manages multiple sub-Safes (children).
+This enables:
 - Better risk encapsulation through isolation
 - Cleaner separation of responsibilities across different strategies

 ```mermaid
 graph TD